-Have your data already organized and structured in a way similar to how you want to present it.
+Have your data organized and structured like how you want to present it.
 If you have an existing table in Excel, a couple of clicks is all it takes to import its data to wpDataTables.

-You can also create the table manually directly in WordPress and it’s really easy.
+You can also manually create the table directly in WordPress, which is really easy.
 No need for a data source.

 wpDataTables isn’t all that choosy.
-You can feed it almost any type of data; Google Spreadsheet, Excel, or MySQL for example.
+You can feed it almost any type of data; Google Spreadsheet, Excel, or MySQL.

 Want a PHP array-based table with images for a product catalog?
-Not a problem with this WordPress table plugin.
+It’s not a problem with this WordPress table plugin.